-From top-of-the-line boxing and spinning gyms, to shiny new yoga studios, fitness facilities with all the frills have taken over Toronto, offering no shortage of options for energetic group sessions.
-While the options are now abundant, that doesn’t mean your dollars are.
-The problem for many young professionals is that fitness classes can make a major dent in the wallet at a time when surviving (let alone living) in Toronto isn’t exactly a breezy walk in the park.
-Group classes – whether it’s yoga, pilates, boxing, or spinning – can easily set you back $20-$35 a pop, putting them out of the budget for many.
+While the options are now abundant, that doesn’t mean your dollars are – and the problem for many young professionals is that fitness classes can make a major dent in the wallet at a time when surviving (let alone living) in Toronto isn’t exactly a breezy walk in the park.
+Group classes – whether yoga, pilates, boxing, or spinning – can set you back $20-$35 a pop, putting them out of the budget for many.

 Why exactly are fitness classes so expensive?
-I asked some of Toronto’s fitness facility owners to weigh in.
+I asked some Toronto fitness facility owners to weigh in.

 “The boutique studio pricing model reflects the investment in the facilities, the program, and the people to create that exhilarating, highly addictive fitness experience.
 The entertainment-based studio design and amenities are beautiful to make our guests feel well cared for.
 The sound system and light show are comparable to a mid-sized nightclub.
 Lastly, and most importantly, our instructors deliver fresh weekly programming (new music and new movements) to continually elevate and motivate our guests.”